607011/pwned/README.md

 **benchmark**: command-line interface to run performance tests with different search algorithms

-**be2le**: command-line interface to convert a binary MD5:count file from Big-Endian to Little-Endian representation
+**be2le**: command-line interface to convert a binary MD5:count file from Big-Endian to Little-Endian representation (no longer needed because the current release of pwned-converter-cli and pwneder-merger-cli already produces Little-Endian data)

 ## Build for release